Sheilla Xego: Parliamentary career

 In August 2015, Xego voted for a report by the Minister of Police, Nathi Nhleko, that absolved President Jacob Zuma of paying any money towards the controversial multi-million rand upgrades at the Nkandla homestead, his private home in Nkandla, KwaZulu-Natal.

 In the 2019 general election, Xego was re-elected for another term in parliament.
-She now serves on the Portfolio Committee on Communications and the Portfolio Committee on Tourism.
+She was then appointed to serve on the Portfolio Committee on Communications and the Portfolio Committee on Tourism.
+She was re-elected for another term in 2024.